mediamonks/frontend-coding-standards/README.md

 When you should not instantiate the class, it should have a plural name.

 ##### Arrays
-or other kind of lists should have a plural name or end with `List`, like `userList`.
+or other kind of lists should have a plural name or end with `List` or `Collection`, like `userList`.

 ##### Folders
 If a folder holds multiple files, but all related to one main type, it should have a singular name.
 If it holds multiple main files of a type, it should have a plural name.